pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_inspect_datum.md

+---
+# metadata #
-## pachctl inspect datum
+title:  pachctl inspect datum

-Display detailed info about a single datum.
+description: "Display detailed info about a single datum.
+Requires the pipeline to have stats enabled."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis